Taylor-Burroughs Market PLACE logo graciously designed by: TONY BURDEN

 The Taylor-Burroughs Market P.L.A.C.E.
 (Pantry of Love, Acceptance, Care and Equality) serves People Living with HIV, and those at high risk for contracting HIV including individuals experiencing poverty, food insecurity, homelessness, substance use and interpersonal violence.
 We are a USDA-TEFAP distribution center for those who qualify.

-We offers a variety of items including non-perishable goods, fresh produce, milk, eggs, meats, personal hygiene items, baby necessities, and household cleaning supplies.
+We offer a variety of items including non-perishable goods, fresh produce, milk, eggs, meats, personal hygiene items, baby necessities, and household cleaning supplies.

 In 2020, the Market P.L.A.C.E. was visited 8,909 times by 4,031individuals/households.
 1,932 were first-time visitors - a 90% increase in traffic and demand over 2019.

 118,000 lbs of food was disbursed